mixcore/docs/docs/index.md

 ## UI Screenshots
 ### Default Theme: [Now UI Pro](https://demos.creative-tim.com/now-ui-kit-pro/presentation.html)

+> Now UI Kit PRO is a premium Bootstrap 4 kit provided by Invision and Creative Tim.
+It is a beautiful cross-platform UI kit featuring over 1000 components, 34 sections and 11 example pages.

 ![Mixcore CMS default template with Now UI Pro](https://demos.creative-tim.com/now-ui-kit-pro/assets/img/presentation-page/pages/blog-posts.jpg "Mixcore CMS default template with Now UI Pro")

 ### Admin Portal

+> Mixcore CMS Back-office is built on top of the much awaited Bootstrap 4.
+This makes starting a new project very simple.
+It also provides benefits if you are already working on a Bootstrap 4 project.

 ![Mixcore Admin Portal Bootstrap 4.x](/img/screencapture-stag-mixcore-org-portal-2019-08-04-16_04_15.jpg "Mixcore CMS Admin Portal Bootstrap 4")

 ## Thanks to